 The main potential toxicity components for salmon are ammonia, pyrethroid pesticides, and copper (Williams 2009).
 The effects of these contaminants include the suppression of immune competence, reduced growth and damage to the olfactory system (NMFS 1997, Williams 2009).
 High concentrations of ammonium can inhibit primary and secondary production with cascading trophic effects (NMFS 2009).

 Water temperatures in June and July are frequently at the upper limit of acceptability for winter-run Chinook immigration (NMFS 2009, Williams 2009).
 However, most winter-run Chinook salmon adults are expected to have migrated to cooler areas upstream of the Delta before this time (NMFS 2009).
-Dissolved oxygen concentrations near the Sacramento Deep Water Ship Channel (SDWSC) can be low enough to block migration of adult salmon (Hallock et al. 1970; Alabaster 1989).
-Impedements to passage, including those associated with water quality conditions are discussed under Stressor #6 Passage Impediments/Barriers.
+Impediments to passage, including those associated with water quality conditions are discussed under Stressor #6 Passage Impediments/Barriers.

 BDCP Objective #5

-Reduce levels of ammonia, organophosphate, pyrethroid pesticides and copper in the Delta to levels below the olfactory effect threshold for salmon
+a.
+Toxics - Reduce levels of ammonia, organophosphate, pyrethroid pesticides and copper in the Delta to levels below chronic and acute effect threshold for salmon and their food.

+b.
+Water Temperature - Maintain water temperatures within the suitable range for juvenile and adult salmon in upstream spawning areas.